 - Participate in computer and technology projects and lessons related to early childhood development

-- Develop a personalized portfolio that aligns to NYS Preschool Common Core Learning Standards
+- Develop a personalized portfolio that aligns to the NYS Pre-School Common Core Learning Standards